- Throughout the world there are close to 800,000 people dying each year from suicide, which is one person every 40

 - Suicide is known as Australia’s silent killer.

-- Suicide is still considered a taboo subject and surrounded by stigma and shame which is preventing people from seeing assistance or discussing the issue.
+- Suicide is still considered a taboo subject and surrounded by stigma and shame which is preventing people from seeking assistance or discussing the issue.

 - There are often warning signs for suicide and the more people are aware of them the more can be done to prevent self-harm.

 - There are resources available to assist but often it is often only when the issue of suicide is at a crisis point that help is sought.

 - Identifying suicidal warning signs and finding appropriate assistance can save lives.